mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/installing/production/dcos-ansible/ansible-quickstart/index.md

 - Upgrade the cluster to a newer version of DC/OS

 ## Prerequisites and Setup
-1. You will need to have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and [Mazer 0.4](https://galaxy.ansible.com/docs/mazer/install.html) installed.
+1. 1.
+You will need to have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) with a minimum version of `2.9.0` installed.
 See links for additional installation information.
-     With Mac you can brew install and then use your version of pip to install mazer:
+     With Mac you can brew install:
      ```bash
-     brew install ansible && pip install mazer==0.4.0
+     brew install ansible
      ```
-     Or, you can use pip to install Ansible and Mazer:
+     Or, you can use pip to install Ansible:

       ```bash
-      pip install ansible mazer==0.4.0
+      pip install 'ansible>=2.9.0'
       ```
      For windows installation please refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) for more information on how to install ansible on windows, or you can SSH to the bootstrap host (see below) and deploy and run ansible from there.